-Access Control Lists (ACL) are a means to grant and deny access to buckets and objects.
+Access Control Lists (ACLs) are a means of granting and denying access to buckets and objects.
 Each bucket and object will have an ACL associated with it.
 A default ACL is created when a bucket or object is created that grants full control to the creating party and denies access to all other parties.
 The Riak CS ACLs are modeled after S3 ACLs.
 For more information, see the Amazon Access Control List Overview documentation.

 Example XML representation of an ACL:

 <xml version="1.0" encoding="UTF-8"> <AccessControlPolicy xmlns="http://s3.amazonaws.com/doc/2006-03-01/"> <Owner> <ID>abcd123</ID> <DisplayName>joebob</DisplayName> </Owner> <AccessControlList> <Grant> <Grantee xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:type="Canonical User"> <ID>abcd123</ID> <DisplayName>joebob</DisplayName> </Grantee> <Permission>FULL_CONTROL</Permission> </Grant> </AccessControlList> </AccessControlPolicy>

 READ— Grantee may list the objects in the bucket

 WRITE— Grantee may create, overwrite, and delete any object in the bucket

 WRITE_ACP— Grantee may write the ACL for the applicable bucket

 READ— Grantee may read the object data and its metadata